Dearborn students named semifinalists for prestigious national college scholarship

-DEARBORN — Rehab Nader Jadallah, a senior at Fordson High School, has been named a semi-finalist for the prestigious Jack Kent Cooke Scholarship Foundation Cooke College Scholarship.
+DEARBORN — Rehab Nader Jadallah, a senior at Fordson High School, and Ronny Majeed Abdullah from Edsel B. Ford High School, have been named semifinalists for the prestigious Jack Kent Cooke Scholarship Foundation’s Cooke College Scholarship.

-Another student, Ronny Abdullah from Edsel B. Ford High School, has also been named a semi-finalist, as have two other Michigan students.
+Two other Michigan students are on the highly selective list that saw thousands of applicants from across the country.

 The two Dearborn students are among 411 high school seniors from across the country who have been chosen as semifinalists for the prestigious Cooke College Scholarship.
 The highly selective scholarship provides high-achieving students with financial needs up to $55,000 annually for four years of college, to enable them to attend a top college or university.